cohayes/Dosadi/docs/latest/01_agents/D-AGENT-0101_Agents.md

 ---

 # Dosadi Agents v1

+“Position: Tier-2+; not required for minimal civic simulation.
+Implement after D-AGENT-0001–0003 are live in code and tested.”

 ## 1. Overview
 This document defines the structure, behavior, and lifecycle of intelligent agents within the Dosadi simulation.
 Agents are autonomous, resource-dependent organisms that perceive, act, and adapt within the planetary system.
 They exist at the intersection of physical, psychological, social, and environmental dynamics.